ibrahimatrix/ArCovBERT/README.md

 # ArCovBERT
-Arabic Natural Language Understanding Model on COVID-19 tweets
+Arabic natural language understanding model based on BERT architecture, and trained on a large Arabic Twitter dataset related to the COVID-19 topic.